odinuv/web/en/apv/articles/relational-database/index.md

 **Key** is a minimal set of attributes which uniquely identify every entity (tuple).
 A *minimal set* means the each relation attribute can be used at most once (quite logical, is it?) and that there should be no unnecessary attributes -- i.e. attributes which do not add anything to the uniqueness of the key.
-Because the value of key is unique, it is **identifying** for each tuple.
+Because the value of the key is unique, it is **identifying** for each tuple.
 For example person relation can have for example the following keys:

     - last name (simple key),
     - first name + last name (compound key),
     - first name + last name + date of birth (compound key),